ethanclawsie/YouRaterClient/README.md

 # YouRater
 YouRater is my Chrome extension project that I have worked on for my summer internship.
-It allows for videos to be rated on a scale for 1-5 instead of Youtubes current way of doing it, which is a like count.
+It allows for videos to be rated on a scale of 1-5 instead of Youtubes current way of doing it, which is a like count.
 <p align="center">
 <img src="images/screenshot1.png" width=400>
 </p>